Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Let’s put together the lasagna!

-- Top with 2 cups of shredded mozzarella.
+Top with 2 cups of shredded mozzarella cheese.

-- Bake immediately if desired at 375 degrees for 25 minutes (covered with foil**) and then an additional 30 minutes with the foil removed.
+Preheat the oven to 375ºF.
+Bake immediately for 25 minutes (covered with foil**) and then an additional 30 minutes with the foil removed.